Chrisstruong/Project1_Simon/README.md

 ## STRETCH GOALS
 Here are some addtional details I keep in mind in the future:
-- Add mode level (easy, medium, hard).
+- Add mode levels (easy, medium, hard).
 - Add sounds when color blinking.